-20 Names From Literature You Should Probably Never Give Your Baby
+20 Literary Names You Should Never Give Your Baby

 Choosing a name for your child is one of the most (or at least, one of the first) personal, formative things you’ll do as a parent.
 So naturally, everyone, including people who don’t know you (aka me), are going to have an opinion about it.
 As a book lover, I can personally attest that literary baby names are actually pretty cool.
 I can also attest that there are some names from literature you should never give your baby.
 Especially if you want your child to love you when it grows up.